kubeedge/kubeedge/docs/proposals/edge-node-tasks-status-enhancement.md

     req controllerruntime.Request,
     handler ReconcileHandler[T],
 ) error {
-    job, err := handler.GetJob(ctx, req)
+    // 1.
+Get the node job CR structure, if not found, return nil to interrupt the reconcile. job, err := handler.GetJob(ctx, req)
-    if err != nil {
+    ...

+    // 2.
+If the node job CR does not have a finalizer, add a finalizer to it. if handler.NoFinalizer(job) {
-        return err
+        return handler.AddFinalizer(ctx, job)
     }

-    // The resource may no longer exist, in which case we stop processing. if job == nil {
+    // 3.
+If the node job CR is deleted, execute related processing. if handler.IsDeleted(job) {
+        // stop the timeout job
+        ...
-        return nil
+        return handler.RemoveFinalizer(ctx, job)
     }

-    // The final phase does not need to be calculated. if handler.IsFinalPhase(job) {
-        return nil
-    }
-    if handler.NotInitialized(job) {
+    // 4.
+If the node job CR is not initialized, initialize the node job. if handler.NotInitialized(job) {
         handler.InitNodesStatus(ctx, job)
         return handler.UpdateJobStatus(ctx, job)
     }

+    // 5.
+The final phase does not need to be calculated. if handler.IsFinalPhase(job) {
+        // If job is in final phase, the the timeout job needs to be stopped.
+        ...
+        return nil
+    }

+    // 6.
+Creates a timeout job to check the node task status.
+    // If the node task has not reported the status for a long time,
+    // the node task will be set to unknown.
+    ...

+    // 7.
+Calculate the node job status through node tasks status.
     // Retry update status error due to resourceVersion change. return retry.Do(
         func() error {